-A. Yes, but in order to avoid any penalty on outstanding taxes, your cheque should not be postdated beyond the due date of July 2nd.
+A. Yes.
+But in order to avoid any penalty on outstanding taxes, your cheque should not be post-dated past the due date of July 3rd.

 Q. How does the City determine what the property taxes will be each year?